 Why young workers may struggle with difficult customers

 Teens and young adults in their first jobs are often customer-facing, with lots of interaction with the public.
 While all kids are different of course, some young people may lack confidence (or be over-confident), speak quietly or hesitantly, or be reluctant about approaching a potentially difficult customer, which can all inadvertently make a situation more challenging.
 Or, they may not want to ask for help with a difficult customer.
-“One of the biggest things with teenagers is fear of losing their job or doing something ‘wrong,’” says Kelly Hultink, a parent and workplace health and safety professional.
+“One of the biggest things with teenagers is fear of losing their job or doing something ‘wrong,’” says Meron Samuel, a workplace health and safety professional.
 “They don’t want to get in trouble with their boss, or have the customer complain to the boss.”

 Help your kid recognize early warning signs and know how to respond